We live in an extraordinary era. Technology transforms every aspect of our lives, and we are witnessing it firsthand.

 AI has the potential to change this.
 It can adapt to a learner's pace, give immediate feedback, and identify gaps in understanding that human instructors miss at scale.
 Most importantly, it makes one-on-one instruction economically viable for the first time in human history.
 The road is long and winding — but the work at this intersection matters now.

-E-learning has built a $300B industry around the least effective slice of the learning model — formal instruction — while neglecting the experiential and social …
+E-learning has built a $300B industry around the least effective slice of the learning model (formal instruction) while neglecting the experiential and social …

 The essay explores cinema's 'mysterious characters'—figures whose opacity resists even patient observation—arguing that withholding creates gaps that transform …